 Houses have several drain lines that may occasionally become clogged due to grease and debris that accumulate in the line over time.
 Additionally, since drain lines reside underground, they can become damaged or full of roots, soil, or corrosion.
 Different types of drains and clogs have different solutions.
 There is no one size fits all service when it comes to drain clogs.
 That is why drain issues should typically be handled by local plumbers that have various machines and expertise.

 Skilled & licensed plumbing specialists from Corona, or the area, will inspect your plumbing to determine if there is a blockage in your drainage system, and use tried-and-tested sewer cleaning and repair methods to resolve the issue effectively.
-You can count on them to deal with different types of household clogs and advise you on how to keep your pipes clear from backup.
+You can count on them to deal with different types of household clogs and advise you on how to keep your pipes clear from backup and avoid any plumbing emergencies.

 Clogged drains are one of the most common plumbing emergencies that the majority of us is faced with from time to time.
 Let’s find out what the 3 most common household clogs are and how to tackle them: